framps/raspiBackupDoc/en/src/error-messages.md

 1. A log file `raspiBackup.log` is created in the backup directory with every successful run which contains a lot of detailed information and helps to find the causes of errors.
-   Searching for error messages and causes in this log file can help to localize the error, localize the error.
+   Searching for error messages and causes in this log file can help to localize the error.

-   If the backup aborts with errors, the log file is saved to the home directory of the caller before it is cleaned up. to the home directory of the caller.
+   If the backup aborts with errors, the log file is saved to the home directory of the caller before it is cleaned up.

-   Furthermore, the parameter `-v` can also help if errors occur in the Linux backup tools occur.
+   Furthermore, the parameter `-v` can also help if errors occur in the Linux backup tools.

-1. If the information in the log file does not help you to find the cause of the error yourself itself, it is possible to report the error.
+1. If the information in the log file does not help you to find the cause of the error yourself, it is possible to report the error.
    See the notes in [FAQ12](faq.md#faq12) on how to report problems.

 ---